Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

 <img src = "images/fwflow.png" width = "300"/>
 <br>

-The PDStack middleware library configures the USBPD block on the PMG1 MCU device to detect Type-C connection state changes and USBPD messages, and notify the stack through callback functions.
+The PDStack middleware library configures the USBPD block on the EZ-PD&trade; PMG1 MCU device to detect Type-C connection state changes and USBPD messages, and notify the stack through callback functions.
 The callback function registers the pending tasks, which are then handled by PDStack through the `Cy_PdStack_Dpm_Task` function.
 This function is expected to be called at appropriate times from the main processing loop of the application.

 **Figure 2.
 PDStack task flowchart**